 Man arrested on suspicion of murder over disappearance of schoolboy Kyran Durnin

-Kyran Durnin: Man arrested on suspicion of murder over disappearance of Irish schoolboy

-Kyran, who would be eight if still alive, was reported missing in August of this year
+Kyran, who would be eight years-old, was reported missing in August of this year

 Police investigating the disappearance of Irish schoolboy Kyran Durnin have arrested a man on suspicion of murder.

-Kyran, who would be eight if still alive, was reported missing in August of this year but gardaí (Ireland’s police force) suspect he vanished more than two years ago.
+Kyran, who would be eight years-old, was reported missing in August of this year but gardaí (Ireland’s police force) suspect he vanished more than two years ago.

 The missing child investigation was upgraded to a murder inquiry in October even though a body has not been found.